 DPI affects cursor sensitivity, not the lift-off height.
 LOD is a separate hardware/firmware setting that determines when tracking stops after the mouse is lifted.

-In practical gameplay, however, the two settings are closely linked and influence how the mouse feels and how you configure your controls:
+In practical gameplay, however, the two settings are closely related and influence how the mouse feels and how you adjust your controls:

 - Low-DPI players are very sensitive to LOD: a low LOD is necessary to avoid cursor jitter.